dev-threads/show-changed-tests/README.md

 For example if a test is tagged with `@tc:123` and this is changed to `@tc:456`, then neither number will appear in the commit message.

+## Troubleshooting

+### Installation via pre-commit fails

+When installing `show-changed-tests` via pre-commit, it is build from source. pre-commit will use the system Rust installation, if one is available.
+If this installation is outdated, then `show-changed-tests` may fail to build, Rust version 1.82 is required.

+In case of an old installation, run `rustup update`.